 Carbon capture and storage, or CCS, is a family of technologies and techniques that enable the capture of CO2 from fuel combustion or industrial processes, the transport of CO2 via ships or pipelines, and its storage underground, in depleted oil and gas fields and deep saline formations.
 CCS can have a unique and vital role to play in the global transition to a sustainable low-carbon economy, in both power generation and industry.

 Alberta’s Quest project provides further proof of value of CCS in reducing greenhouse gas emissions More »»

-Current short, mid- and long-term projections for global energy demand still point to fossil fuels being combusted in quantities incompatible with levels required to stabilise greenhouse gas (GHG) concentrations at safe levels in the atmosphere.
+Current short-, medium- and long-term projections for global energy demand still point to fossil fuels being combusted in quantities incompatible with levels required to stabilise greenhouse gas (GHG) concentrations at safe levels in the atmosphere.

-All technologies along the CCS chain have been in operation in various industries for decades, although in relatively small scale.
-These technologies have only been put together in industrial scale (>1Mt CO2 captured and stored per year) in a small number of installations.
-No large-scale installations exist yet in electricity production.
+All technologies along the CCS chain are known.
+They have been in operation in various industries for decades, although at relatively small scale.
+However, for the sole purpose of limiting climate change, these technologies have been put together in industrial scale (>1Mt CO2 captured and stored per year) in only a small number of installations.

 CCS is a GHG emissions reduction technology whose deployment is dependent on an enabling policy framework.
 Given the substantial contribution CCS can potentially make in mitigating the risk of climate change, the quality of the policy matters.
 The Agency is engaged in analysing and developing options that policy makers can use for promoting safe and accountable CCS and for overcoming barriers to its deployment.
 This work includes national level CCS-specific policy and global climate policy development.